javan/copy/README.md

 The text provided in the block will be saved and can then be edited live on the site.
 All content is formatted with Markdown.
 [See demo](http://copy-demo.heroku.com) for a live example or [view the source](https://github.com/javan/copy-demo).

-Single line blocks will be edited in a text field as opposed to a textarea.
+Single line blocks will be rendered in a span (by default).
 Perfect for headlines.

     <h1><% copy :title do %>Like a boss!<% end %></h1>